Ed94/SectoredLang/README.md

-# MAS (Modular Alias Sectored)
+# Sectored Langauge
+Previously called MAS (Modular Alias Sectored), the first two are not as prevalent and the main feature of the language is really just the sectorization concept for symbols.

 An experimental langauge for figuring out stuff I wanted in langauges

 I have tried serveral different ways to break down the langauge this is around my third or forth attempt

-A project is an encapsulated unit that specifies a program A package is an encapsulated unit that may be used by a project Projects can be a package for another project.
+A project is an encapsulated unit that specifies a program
+A package is an encapsulated unit that may be used by a project
+Projects can be a package for another project.

-The point of MAS was to see if it was possible to make a langauge that achieved the following goals:
+The point of Sector was to see if it was possible to make a langauge that achieved the following goals:
 1. Model a langauge where program structure modularity was a main priority.
 2. Provide a language syntax that is similar and practical to use across different language translation platforms (LTPs)